 \section{Related Work}

 \mypar{Beyond Markovian \RL} Several prior works in \RL identify the deficiency in the modelling ability of classical Markovian rewards.
-This manifests itself especially when exploration is desired, e.g., when the transition dynamics are not completely known \cite{Tarbouriech2019, Hazan2019} or when the reward is not completely known \cite{lindner2021information, Belogolovsky2021}.
-While all these addresses in some aspect the shortcomings of Markovian rewards, they tend to focus on a specific aspect instead of postulating a new class of reward functions as we do in this work.
+This manifests itself especially when exploration is desired, e.g., when the transition dynamics are not completely known \citep{tarbouriech2020active, Hazan2019} or when the reward is not completely known \cite{lindner2021information, Belogolovsky2021}. \citet{chatterji2021theory} considers binary feedback drawn from the logistic model at the end episode and explores state representation, such as additivity, to propose an algorithm capable of learning non-Markovian policies.
+While all these address in some aspect the shortcomings of Markovian rewards, they tend to focus on a specific aspect instead of postulating a new class of reward functions as we do in this work.

 \mypar{Convex \RL} Convex \RL also seeks to optimize a family of non-additive rewards.
 The goal is to find a policy that optimizes a convex function over the state visitation distribution (which averages over the randomness in the \mdp and the policies actions).
-This framework has applications, e.g., in exploration and experimental design \citep{Hazan2019, Zahavy2021,Duff2002, Tarbouriech2019, tarbouriech2020active,Mutny2023}.
+This framework has applications, e.g., in exploration and experimental design \citep{Hazan2019, Zahavy2021,Duff2002, tarbouriech2020active,Mutny2023}.
 While sharing some motivating applications, convex and submodular \RL are rather different in nature.
 Beyond the high-level distinction that convex and submodular function classes are complimentary, our non-additive (submodular) rewards are defined over the {\em actual sequence} of states visited by the policy, not its {\em average behaviour}. \citet{mutti2022challenging} points out that this results in substantial differences, noting the deficiency of convex \RL in modelling expected utilities of the form as in~\cref{eq: obj}, which we address in our work.